d1618033/fractals/README.md

 usage
 -----

-    $ python3 fractals.py <name>
+    $ python3 pyfractals/fractals.py <name>

 name is either dragon_curve or sierpinski or ccurve

-this command will create a few temporary png images in your current directory and then create a gif from them
+this command will create a few temporary png images and then create a gif from them

 example